gt-cs3220/gt-cs3220.github.io/project1.md

 **Please use the memory that has only 1 read port and 1 write port.**
+When the memory is used for read, please set "rd_en=1".

 Test code will read the memory locations to check whether the sort is correctly performed.